haidaoxiaofei/Mapbox-offline-mbtiles/README.md

 ### Legacy Support (Eclipse) - Experimental

-The Mapbox Android SDK is also packaged as a `.apk` file.
+The Mapbox Android SDK is also packaged as a `.apklib` file.
 This allows integration with older tools (Eclipse) that don't support the `.aar` format yet.
-It's also available from Maven Central via:
+In order to make this work the project will need to make use of [Maven](http://maven.apache.org), and it the case of Eclipse the [M2Eclipse](http://eclipse.org/m2e/) Maven plugin.
+From there configure the Maven `pom.xml` to include the following dependency:

 ```xml
 <dependency>